Authorization Request in WINGS

 - SMART Grants

 More information is available on the Office of Financial Aid website.

 What does the Federal Funds Authorization do?

-If you are receiving Title IV aid (see What is Title IV aid?), those funds are restricted to payment of current term tuition, mandatory fees, housing and meals.
+If you are receiving Title IV aid, those funds are restricted to payment of current term tuition, mandatory fees, housing and meals.
 The Federal Funds Authorization allows GSU to use any excess Title IV funds over your current term tuition, mandatory fees, housing and meals to pay other charges (such as mandatory insurance, returned checks, emergency loans, resident life fines and damages, books and supplies) on your account before refunding the excess to you.

 What does the Prior Year Charges Authorization do?